LitZeus/resume-pipeline/README.md

+# 📄 Automated Resume Updation
-# 📄 Resume – Tejas Athalye
+## Resume – Tejas Athalye

 This repository contains the LaTeX source code for my professional resume.
 It is automatically compiled and deployed to GitHub Pages using GitHub Actions.